-(break = 17.) sys break; addr char sbrk(incr)
+(break = 17.)

+sys break; addr

+char brk(addr)

+char sbrk(incr)

-Break sets the system's idea of the lowest location not used by the program to addr (rounded up to the next multiple of 64 bytes).
+Break sets the system's idea of the lowest location not used by the program (called the break) to addr (rounded up to the next multiple of 64 bytes).
 Locations not less than addr and below the stack pointer are not in the address space and will thus cause a memory violation if accessed.